nicklansley/nick-stable-diffusion/README.md

 ## Frequent updates!
-This project is being improved throughout September 2022, so check back often for new features and bug fixes, plus improved help for getting the project working on your machine.
+This project is being improved throughout September/October 2022, so check back often for new features and bug fixes, plus improved help for getting the project working on your machine.
 Check the commits list for the latest changes at https://github.com/nicklansley/nick-stable-diffusion/commits

 ### Latest: